Ex-LAPD captain's loyalties scrutinized in tip to CBS exec - NewsBreak

 Ex-LAPD captain's loyalties scrutinized in tip to CBS exec

-LOS ANGELES — (AP) — As the former captain in charge of the Hollywood Division of the Los Angeles Police Department, Cory Palka was a star himself.
+As the former captain in charge of the Hollywood Division of the Los Angeles Police Department , Cory Palka was a star himself.

 The towering cop with a telegenic smile hobnobbed with celebrities getting stars on the Walk of Fame, ran security for the Oscars awards show and even landed a bit part playing himself on the television drama “Bosch” about a talented but troubled maverick LAPD detective.